 According to the Mayo Clinic, 3 out of 4 women will experience a yeast infection at one point in their lives.
 Once you get a yeast infection, you’re more likely to get another one.

 Vaginal yeast infections can be spread by sexual contact, but in general they aren’t considered a sexually transmitted infection.
-Treatment for yeast infections is relatively simple, depending on how severe they are.
+Treatment for yeast infections is relatively simple, depending on their severity.

 The Candida genus of yeast is a naturally occurring microorganism in the vaginal area.
 Its growth is kept in check by the lactobacillus bacteria.
-However, these bacteria can’t work effectively if there is an imbalance in your system.
-This leads to an overgrowth of yeast, which causes the symptoms of vaginal yeast infections to be present.
+However, these bacteria can’t work effectively if there’s an imbalance in your system.
+This leads to an overgrowth of yeast, which causes the symptoms of vaginal yeast infections.

-Most yeast infections are caused by Candida albicans — a specific strand of yeast.
+Most yeast infections are caused by a specific kind of yeast called Candida albicans.
 These yeast infections are easily treatable.
 If you’re having recurring yeast infections or problems getting rid of a yeast infection with conventional treatment, then a different version of Candida might be the culprit.
 A lab test can let your doctor know which type of Candida you have.

 The imbalance that allows the overgrowth of yeast to happen can be due to: